usnistgov/O-RAN-Testbed-Automation/RAN_Intelligent_Controllers/Near-Real-Time-RIC/README.md

 ## Migration to Cilium

 The cluster is installed with Flannel as the default network plugin.
-There are several benefits of migrating to a security-enhanced network plugin like Cilium [[19]][cilium-io], for example, to monitor and regulate the network flows going in to and out of each pod using Hubble [[20]][cilium-hubble].
-By default, pods are able to communicate with the internet, however, this can be restricted by applying Cilium policies.
+There are several benefits of migrating to a security-enhanced network plugin like Cilium [[19]][cilium-io], for example, to monitor and regulate the network flows going in to and out of each pod using Cilium Hubble [[20]][cilium-hubble].
+By default, pods can communicate with addresses outside the namespace (including the internet).
+Restricting this allows for better security and monitoring of the network flows.
+The following steps can be used to migrate the cluster to Cilium and apply policies that restrict communication.

-- **Install Cilium and Migrate Cluster Nodes**: Run `./additional_scripts/install_cilium_and_migrate_nodes.sh` to install Cilium and migrate each of the pods from current network plugin to Cilium, then apply policies that restrict the pods from communicating with the internet.
+- **Install Cilium and Migrate Cluster Nodes**: Run `./additional_scripts/install_cilium_and_migrate_nodes.sh` to install Cilium and migrate each of the pods from the current network plugin to Cilium, then apply policies that restrict the pods from communicating with addresses outside the namespace.
   - For debugging purposes, the following files are generated in `$HOME/.kube/`:
     - `cilium-values-migration.yaml`: Contains the Cilium configuration values during migration.
     - `cilium-values-initial.yaml`: Contains the initial Cilium configuration values.
     - `cilium-values-final.yaml`: Contains the final Cilium configuration values.
 - **Check Cilium Status**: Run `./additional_scripts/cilium_status.sh` to verify the status of Cilium.
 All indicators should display green.
 - **List Cilium Policies**: Run `./additional_scripts/cilium_list_policies.sh` to list currently-active Cilium policies.
   - By default, the two policies are applied: `isolate-ric-communication` and `isolate-ricxapp-communication`.
-Both of them are defined in the YAML file: `$HOME/.kube/cilium-policy.yaml`.
+Both are defined in the YAML file: `$HOME/.kube/cilium-policy.yaml`.
 - **Disable Policies**: Run `./additional_scripts/cilium_disable_policies.sh` to disable the currently-active policies.
 After running the script, pods will have restored internet access.
 - **Enable Policies**: Run `./additional_scripts/cilium_enable_policies.sh` to re-enable the policies defined in `$HOME/.kube/cilium-policy.yaml`.
 - **Check Policy Enforcement**: Run `./additional_scripts/cilium_check_enforcement.sh` to check which pod labels are enforced by the policies.